Valle Vista Mall

 Valle Vista Mall is a regional shopping mall located in Harlingen, Texas, off Interstate 2 (Expressway 83) at the intersection of Dixieland Road and Tyler Avenue.
 It has 651000 sqft of gross leasable area.
-It is anchored by Big Lots, Dillard's, Gold's Gym, J. C. Penney, Urban Air, and Rack Room Shoes with one vacant anchor last occupied by Sears.
+It is anchored by Gold's Gym, J. C. Penney, Ollie’s Bargain Outlet, and Urban Air, with four vacant anchors last occupied by Big Lots, Dillard’s Clearance Center, Rack Room Shoes, and Sears.

-On December 21, 2008 it was announced that Mervyn's would be closing as a part of a plan to close 62 stores nationwide.

-On March 2009 it was announced that Circuit City would be closing as a part of a plan.

-In 2017 Forever 21 closed its location for good, On October 15, 2018, it was announced that Sears would be closing as part of a plan to close 142 stores nationwide., in 2019 Urban Air Trampoline Park replaced the former Forever 21.
 Sadly the mall has gone viral in recent years for its "void", an area of the mall with no tenants.

+History

+The Valle Vista Mall opened in 1983 and was developed by the Melvin Simon & Associates.

+On December 21, 2008, it was announced that Mervyn's would be closing as a part of a plan to close 62 stores nationwide.

+In March 2009 it was announced that Circuit City would be closing as a part of a plan.

+In 2014, Simon Property Group spun off the Valle Vista Mall to Washington Prime Group (now known as WPG).

+In 2017 Forever 21 closed its location for good due for unknown reasons.

+On October 15, 2018, it was announced that Sears would be closing as part of a plan to close 142 stores nationwide.

+In 2018, Kohan Retail Investment Group had acquired the Valle Vista Mall from Washington Prime Group.

+In 2019, both Urban Air Trampoline Park and an Ollie’s Bargain Outlet replaced the former Forever 21.

+In June 2021, Dillard’s (which at the time had downgraded to an Dillard’s Clearance Center) had announced it would close its Valle Vista Mall location.

+In February 2023, it was reported that Kohan had put the Valle Vista Mall up for sale.
+It was reported that Valle Vista Mall going to be acquired, but currently, it is unknown whether or not the property was sold.
+Kohan still lists the Valle Vista Mall on their portfolio as of June 2026.

-On September 14, 2023 businesses at Valle Vista Mall in Harlingen were left in the dark after a power outage was reported.
+On September 14, 2023, businesses at Valle Vista Mall in Harlingen were left in the dark after a power outage was reported.